oriuminc/jenkins-inception/README.md

 ### Configuration

+The first thing you'll want to do is generate a `config.yml` template:

+    rake init

 While the default demo stack will boot without any custom configuration, you'll likely want to tailor it to your needs.